gbgabiola/modern-javascript-from-the-beginning/03-dom-manipulation--events/README.md

 - `previousElementSibling` allows us to move up the DOM, from within the element node and we can combine this property to move back up the DOM

 **Note**: We can combine `nextElementSibling` and `previousElementSibling` to move up and down the element node.
 Note we can all Traverse up and down Child Nodes using `.nextSibling` and `.previousSibling` (Child Nodes contain other nodes other than elements).

+## Creating Elements

+- `createElement()` creates the HTML element specified by tagName, or an HTMLUnknownElement if tagName isn't recognized
+- `setAttribute()` sets the value of an attribute on the specified element
+- `appendChild()` adds a node to the end of the list of children of a specified parent node
+- `createTextNode()` creates a new string to be put in the text node

+### Steps in Creating & Appending Elements to the DOM

+1. Create an element
+2. Add an id/classes/attributes to the element (Optional)
+3. Add text Node (& append to element)/innerHTML (Optional)
+4. Append the new element to the DOM as child element node.